alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ### 3. Model training and evaluation
 Since Random Forest has a much better performance, we will be using it for further development.
 We will train it using the training set and evaluate it using the test set.

 Random Forest with normal threshold achieved 82.8 % F1-score with RM 397.75 loss.
-  - 43 fraud transactions are misclassified as normal.
-  - 7 customers high tendency to churn.
+43 fraud transactions were misclassified as normal while 7 customers have tendency to churn.

 ### 4. Hyperparameter tuning using Bayesian Optimization
-max_depth: None ---> 10
+None ---> 10 (max_depth)
-max_features: 'auto' ---> 0.7
+'auto' ---> 0.7 (max_features)
-min_samples_split: 2 ---> 6
+2 ---> 6 (min_samples_split)
-n_estimators: 100 ---> 262
+100 ---> 262 (n_estimators)

 ### 5. Tune the model
 Random Forest with normal threshold achieved 84 % F1-score with RM 370.00 loss.
-  - 40 fraud transactions are misclassified as normal.
-  - 7 customers have high tendency to churn.
+40 fraud transactions are misclassified as normal while 7 customers have tendency to churn.
+  - 7 % decrease in money loss (RM 397.75 ---> RM 370.00).

 ## IMPLEMENTATION OF THRESHOLD ANALYSIS
-We should take precision-recall trade-off into account if we want to change the threshold.
+Precision-recall trade-off should be taken into account if we want to change the threshold.
 F1-score can increase in four different scenarios:
   - Recall increass, precision decreases (1)
   - Recall decreass, precision increases (2)
   - Recall increass, precision stays the same (3)
   - Recall stays the same, precision increases (4)

-Options 4 and 5 will be our approaches to tuning the threshold of this model.
+Options 3 and 4 will be our approaches to tuning the threshold of this model.

-Random Forest with new threshold achieved 85.9 % F1-score with RM 323.75 loss.
-  - 35 fraud transactions are misclassified as normal.
-  - 7 customers have high tendency to churn.
+Random Forest with new threshold (0.46) achieved 85.9 % F1-score with RM 323.75 loss.
+35 fraud transactions were misclassified as normal while 7 customers have tendency to churn.
   - 19 % decrease in money loss (RM 397.75 ---> RM 323.75).